heiklap/dawo/README.md

     // Some instances of Mission Class are created with simple Map data.
     // Mission classes have instances of Chore classes inside them.

-    // Roll once, without loops usage;
+    // Example rolls once, without loops usage;
     var dawoApp = new DawoApp('Play-rumba:dawoApp', 'By: dawo_example: dawoApp rolls missioms');
     var rumba = new Rumba();

-    // This returns in addition a StringBuffer.
-Not used here. rumba.dance(dawoApp);
+    // This returns in addition a StringBuffer, that is not used here. rumba.dance(dawoApp);
-    // Example app presents sample data on windows console.
+    // Example app presents output-data on windows console.

 ### Brainstorming

- Get people together, let they present ideas, collect best ideas to libraries and try to group them meaningfully.
+ Get people together, let they present ideas, collect best ideas to libraries and group them meaningfully.
- DO NOT build many classes in this phase, for to keep your mind open for intuitive solutions.
+ Start building first new classes, but keep your mind open for intuitive solutions.
  Leave room and time to resolve, what will be the direction of this package.
  Practise to use Dawo by finding it's properties in editor, and think their importance in app.